AnneJ17/grocery-app/README.md

 $ git clone https://github.com/AnneJ17/grocery-app.git
 ```

 From there you can now run Orangee on the emulator you wish.
-However, this app was tested and run on on a emulator Pixel 2 running API 29 (Android 10+ / R).
+However, this app was tested and run on on an emulator (Pixel 2) running API 29 (Android 10+ / R).

 Below is the command you can use if you're using terminal to run the emulator.
 ```